Estimation of intrinsic fast radio burst width and scattering distributions from CRAFT data: Method

 where the terms on the right-hand-side are intrinsic width, scattered width, DM-smearing time within each search channel, and search time resolution respectively.
 The experimental fluence threshold, $F_{\rm th}$, then increases as

 The exact values that should be used for each term in Eq. \ref{eq:effwidth} are not immediately obvious however.
 Both \tres\ and \wdm\ have a boxcar impulse response, whereas \wtau's response is an exponential, assuming a narrow bandwidth and single dominant scattering screen; and the intrinsic shape of an FRB can be very complex, and is often fit as the sum of multiple Gaussians \citep[e.g.][]{Hessels_121102_2019, qiu_population_2020,CHIME_cat1_morphology}.
 Furthermore, as shown by \citet{2024MNRAS.528.1583H}, the response of FRB search algorithms (which typically use a boxcar search of varying width) can be relatively complex, especially to multi-component FRBs, so that the effective width seen by an FRB search algorithm (as modelled by Eq.~\ref{eq:effwidth}) varies as scattering and/or DM smearing blends components together.

-When using Eq.~\ref{eq:effwidth} in this work, we choose to increase both \wdm\ and \tres\ above their nominal values by $3^{-0.5}$, corresponding to twice the standard deviation of a boxcar function compared to the total width.
+Indeed, the use of any single value to characterise the intrinsic width of an FRB will always be an approximation, as will the use of Eq.~\ref{eq:Fth}.
+We observe however that only in a single FRB analysed by \citet{2024MNRAS.528.1583H} did the response curve significantly deviate from the functional form of Eq.~\ref{eq:Fth}.
+Therefore, we choose in this work to at least ensure that the terms used in Eq.~\ref{eq:effwidth} have appropriate weighting, so that each represents a width corresponding to $\pm1$ standard deviation of their underlying distributions.
+Thus we multiply \wdm\ and \tres\ by $3^{-0.5}$, corresponding to twice the standard deviation of a boxcar function compared to the total width.
 The standard deviation of an exponential of form $\exp(-t/\tau)$ is simply $\tau$, so we use $2 \tau_{\rm obs}$ for $w_\tau$.

 Coherent dedispersion of the CRAFT ICS data removes both the $\tres$ and \wdm\ terms from Eq.~\ref{eq:effwidth}, so that the high-time-resolution data products robustly measure an apparent width, \wapp, given by